valfirst/crawler4j/README.md

 This repository contains a fork of [yasserg/crawler4j](https://github.com/yasserg/crawler4j).

+# Repository Archived

+> **⚠️ Disclaimer: This repository is no longer actively maintained and has been archived.**
+>
+> For an alternative crawler solution, please visit [Apache StormCrawler (Incubating)](https://stormcrawler.apache.org/).

+---

 crawler4j is an open source web crawler for Java which provides a simple interface for crawling the Web.
 Using it, you can setup a multi-threaded web crawler in few minutes.